bluesky-social/atproto/README.md

 - We may not respond to your issue or PR.
 - We may close an issue or PR without much feedback.
 - We may lock discussions or contributions if our attention is getting DDOSed.
-- We're not going to provide support for build issues.
+- We do not provide support for build issues.

 **Guidelines:**

-- Check for existing issues before filing a new one please.
+- Check for existing issues before filing a new one, please.
 - Open an issue and give some time for discussion before submitting a PR.
+- If submitting a PR that includes a lexicon change, please get sign off on the lexicon change _before_ doing the implementation.
+- Issues are for bugs & feature requests related to the TypeScript implementation of atproto and related services.
+  - For high-level discussions, please use the [Discussion Forum](https://github.com/bluesky-social/atproto/discussions).
+  - For client issues, please use the relevant [social-app](https://github.com/bluesky-social/social-app) repo.
-- Stay away from PRs like...
+- Stay away from PRs that:
-  - Changing "Post" to "Skeet."
-  - Refactoring the codebase, eg to replace mobx with redux or something.
+  - Refactor large parts of the codebase
-  - Adding entirely new features without prior discussion.
+  - Add entirely new features without prior discussion
+  - Change the tooling or frameworks used without prior discussion
+  - Introduce new unnecessary dependencies

 Remember, we serve a wide community of users.
-Our day to day involves us constantly asking "which top priority is our top priority."
+Our day-to-day involves us constantly asking "which top priority is our top priority."
 If you submit well-written PRs that solve problems concisely, that's an awesome contribution.
 Otherwise, as much as we'd love to accept your ideas and contributions, we really don't have the bandwidth.
-That's what forking is for!

 ## Are you a developer interested in building on atproto?